 The 2013 general elections set up the county’s governance with high expectations from citizens on their county governments.
 Although Kenya is still in the baby steps of federalism, the few years have shed some light on the current devolution system, which allows us to take vital lessons for the future of this country.
 It is undeniable that many Kenyans can now easily access basic government services from their counties which was difficult in the past centralized government.
 This has been accelerated by the provision of government services under Huduma Centers strategically located in different counties across the country that has highly improved service delivery.

 The transformation of infrastructure is visibly clear in the counties; most of which were grossly neglected under the centralized system.
 Remote parts of the country can now boast of tarmac road systems, electricity and running tap water due to functional devolved institutions.
-Through devolution, areas that were considered unproductive and insignificant in contributing to the national cake are now sprouting and thriving under leaderships that can deeply understand their concerns and vulnerabilities.
+Through the devolution system, areas that were considered unproductive and insignificant in contributing to the national cake are now sprouting and thriving under leaderships that can deeply understand their concerns and vulnerabilities.
 Institutionalization of governance systems in the counties helped to free up the national government of the bigger tasks of controlling allocated resources to these infrastructures which meant that those counties which practiced high levels of efficiency and accountability in resource utilization emerged from high dependency levels to booming economies.

 Equity and equality can never be achieved when the public is systematically excluded from having a say in decisions that affect their daily lives.
 Through devolution, there has been increased public involvement in social developmental projects across the counties due to ease of access to information.
 The public being the primary stakeholders in most projects have had their views taken into consideration through constant communication with the county government representatives which has served as a good stimulus to sustainable local projects.